-Following your debut record being featured on BBC Introducing, when are you releasing your next album?
+Your debut record was featured on BBC Introducing.
+When are you releasing your next album?

 We have been recording some original material recently along with a selection of traditional klezmer tunes.
 You can listen to a few demos of the original tunes on our SoundCloud page at ‘kibitzmusic’.
 We’re hoping to get the new album out in early 2020.

 What’s your view on the ‘cultural appropriation’ debate?
 Shouldn’t we all just be able to enjoy the music?

 It’s certainly a very good question and something we’ve spent many a long car journey to gigs discussing between ourselves.
 Although we can understand how people may consider a band of non-Jews playing klezmer music to be ‘cultural appropriation’, we have always tried to maintain a culturally sensitive approach to the music and have put many hours practising and researching not only the music but also the culture and history behind it.